 Experimenting with orange highlights, tips, protective styles, and wigs gives you a chance to try on an orange hue without going all in.
 To get the deets on all things orange, we chatted with two color experts: Redken and Mizani brand ambassador Rachel Redd and celebrity colorist Mark DeBolt.
 Keep scrolling to learn more and see the best orange hair color inspiration to try now.

 Orange Hair Shades

 - Choosing a shade: "When selecting the correct shade of copper or orange for your skin tone, you first need to identify if you have cool or warm undertones," explains Redd.
-"There are a range of orange, copper tones—from cool or ash to warm or red—[that] one can achieve."
+"There are a range of orange and copper tones [that] one can achieve."
 She says olive skin tones are complemented by copper-gold shades, while copper-red shades best complement deeper tones with warmer undertones.
 Of course, "it's all based on preference," she says.

 - Maintenance level: How and where your orange color is placed will determine how often you need a touch-up.
 If it is a single, uniform color, Debolt recommends a touch-up every four to six weeks, with 12 weeks being the recommendation for lighter or darker orange highlights.

 - Price: Hair color services vary in cost, so we recommend checking in with your salon for pricing.